karenlo08/Face-Detector-Smart-Lock/README.md

 ```
 locks = api.get_locks(authentication.access_token)
 ```
-## 4. Unlock door when face is recognized!
+## 4. Unlock door when face is recognized
 Creating a thread for unlocking the door will prevent that our real time video processing will freeze while is connecting to the Smart Lock API.
 ```
 from concurrent.futures import ThreadPoolExecutor